Sierras de Tejeda, Almijara y Alhama Natural Park

 Environmental information

-Numerous bird species inhabit this protected space; some of the most remarkable ones are the eagle, the goshawk, the peregrine falcon, the wheatear, the blue rock thrush, and the hedge sparrow.
-As for mammals, the most emblematic one in the park is the mountain goat.
-These mountains have become its most important refuge in the Iberian Peninsula.
+Numerous species of birds inhabit this protected area, including several types of eagle, the goshawk, the peregrine falcon, the black wheatear, the rock thrush and the alpine accentor.
+As for mammals, the most prominent is the Iberian ibex, which has one of the most important shelters in the Iberian Peninsula.

 -